 Does every small dog need a sport?

-Most dogs can do with only little exercise, such as your daily walks.
+Most dogs are happy with very little exercise, such as your daily walks.
 But the more active ones will excel with some extra stimulation.
-This will significantly relax, which means he doesn’t get that many cheeky ideas around your house.
+This will significantly relax them, which means they don’t get that many cheeky ideas around your house.